top of page

 Search

-Men have a 24 hour hormonal cycle.
-Testosterone levels in men tend to peak in the morning and diminish over the course of the day.
-They then rise again the next morning with the beginning of the new cycle.
+Men have a 24-hour hormonal cycle.
+Testosterone levels in men tend to peak in the morning and diminish throughout the day.
+The cycle begins anew each morning as testosterone levels rise again.

-Women have an average hormonal cycle of 28 days.
-Oestrogen and testosterone levels rise around the second week of the cycle, peak at ovulation and then diminish as progesterone levels rise and dip the week leading to menstruation and then begins a new cycle.
+Women, on the other hand, have an average hormonal cycle of 28 days.
+Oestrogen and testosterone levels rise around the second week of the cycle, peak at ovulation, and then diminish as progesterone levels rise.
+These hormones dip in the week leading up to menstruation, marking the beginning of a new cycle.

-Unlike the Sun, the masculine principle which shines in wholeness every day we are daughters of the Moon, we are different on each day of our cycle so full permission to act in accordance with how you feel from day to day.
+Unlike the Sun, the masculine principle that shines consistently each day, we are daughters of the Moon.
+We are different each day of our cycle, and that is perfectly natural.
+Grant yourself full permission to act in accordance with how you feel each day.
 Check in with yourself.
 We are not like men.

 Recent Posts